 HOW TO BECOME AN APPRENTICE PLUMBER IN GEORGIA:

 In order to acquire a plumbing license in Georgia, the first step is to get enrolled in an apprenticeship programme and work alongside a master plumber.
 Apprentices assist senior plumbers to perform a number of tasks like installation, repair, sewer maintenance.

 The PHCCA GA Apprenticeship program offers an apprenticeship program.
 It is an earn while you learn program that equips students to gain their plumbing licenses.
 It is a 4-year program that includes 2,000 hours of technical and on-the-job training and 160 hours of classroom or theoretical training.

 HOW TO BECOME A LICENSED JOURNEYMAN PLUMBER IN GEORGIA:

-There are 3 kinds of plumbing licenses in Georgia –
+There are 3 kinds of plumbing licenses for doing Plumbing In Georgia –